fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 ![](../../images/4/8.png)

-The problem is quite likely caused by the Mongoose version 6.x, the problem does not appear when the version 5.x is used.
-Actually [Mongoose documentation](https://mongoosejs.com/docs/jest.html) does not recommend testing Mongoose applications with Jest.
+The problem is quite likely caused by the Mongoose version 6.x, the problem does not appear when version 5.x is used.
+[Mongoose documentation](https://mongoosejs.com/docs/jest.html) does not recommend testing Mongoose applications with Jest.

 One way to get rid of this is to run tests with option <i>--forceExit</i>: